A guide for successfully navigating your employment gap, getting back into the market and identifying your best job opportunities.

 • Be prepared to partake and engage

-Furthermore, it can be instrumental in considering your and others' facial expressions, body language, and voices.
-Body language matters because it comes through your voice.
+Consider your facial expressions, body language, and tone of voice.
 When properly used, body language or expressions can make a positive impact during your phone, video, and live engagements.
 Other non-verbal prompts can help show your engagement and attentiveness to help you stand out.
 Learn more by watching our Toolbox Talk recording and panel discussion, Find Your Voice, Part 1.

 • Ask a friend or colleague to join